Llenar70/allye-doc/Propensity Score Matching.md

     *   The widget calculates and visually displays the SMD for each covariate before and after matching.

 This widget automates these steps and presents the results in an easy-to-understand manner, enabling users to perform propensity score matching and evaluate its results conveniently.

+### Additional Notes

+* **IPW trimming**: When Inverse Propensity Weighting (IPW) is enabled, extreme propensity scores are trimmed at the 1 % and 99 % percentiles before computing weights to improve stability.
+* **No-regularisation mode**: Selecting *None* for regularisation uses a logistic model with an extremely large `C` (≈ 1 e12) under L2 penalty to emulate an unregularised fit because recent scikit-learn versions deprecate the explicit `penalty='none'`, ensuring consistent behaviour.
+* **Large dataset sampling**: When the input table exceeds **300 000 rows**, the widget automatically draws a random sample of 300 000 rows before running the PSM pipeline to keep computation responsive.
+A status-bar warning indicates that sampling was applied and all reported statistics are approximate.